Chorkhieng/Voting-System/Implementation/README.md

-# Voting System
+# Implementation

-## Program Structure
-documentation/
-src/
-testing/
-buglist.pdf
+This program is implemented in C++ and is followed Object-Oriented design principles.
 ### How to Run this Program
-1. go into the `Project1/src` directory
+1. go into the `Implementation/src` directory
-    - You can do this by runnin `cd Project1/src`, assuming that you are in the directory `Voting System`
+    - You can do this by running `cd Implementation/src`, assuming that you are in the directory `Voting System`
 2. To compile and build the election system, run one of the below commands in your terminal
     - `make all`
     - `make run`